latex3/tagging-project/documentation/wtpdf/fulldoc.md

 #### Summary

-The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are no problems with complex material apart from code displays.
+The example shows that the accessibility of STEM documents produced by LaTeX is very high and there are no problems with complex material.

 The use of structure elements instead of AF files give identical results for math.
-The reading of the rest of the document is similar, with slight differences due to the reading software used.
-Some are due to bugs, others are due to different decisions on what is or should be passed on to the speech generator (e.g., handling of tables, announcing links or graphics), it is likely that some of this is configurable to user choices.
+The reading of the rest of the document is similar, with slight differences due to the use of different PDF consumer applications.
+Some are due to bugs, others are due to different decisions on what is or should be passed on to the speech generator (e.g., handling of tables, announcing links or graphics), some of this is configurable in the consumer application.

 ----